Jeju Peace Institute

-Purpose & background
+Purpose and background

-The Jeju Peace Institute was founded with three goals: to promote the vision of Northeast Asia as a region of unity and cooperation, to raise Jeju's stature as an Island of World Peace, and to become a leading organization in peace research and programs throughout Asia and the world.
+The Jeju Peace Institute was founded with three goals: to promote the vision of Northeast Asia as a region of unity and cooperation, to raise Jeju Island's stature as an Island of World Peace, and to become a leading organization in peace research and programs throughout Asia and the world.
 JPI's mission of fostering understanding is not exclusive to international politics, and help the people of Jeju strengthen their relationship with the mainland.
 Its purpose also promotes the use of economic-political diplomacy in achieving stable peace.